Master of Science inSecurity and Resilience Studies

 Design and complete a policy memo, independent research paper or applied project in the field of security and resilience

 The SRS Program can be completed 100% online.
 Students wishing to complete the degree fully online should consult with their Graduate Program Coordinator to plan accordingly for online course offerings.

 Current tuition and fee rates for the Security and Resilience Masters are available on the Student Financial Services website.
 These rates are subject to revision by the University’s Board of Trustees.
 Tuition is charged by the semester hour (SH); the curriculum consists of 32 SH in total.

 Our top masters applicants are eligible for the Political Engagement Scholarship that cover up to 50% of tuition for the duration of the degree program.
 There is no separate application for these awards.
 Students simply indicate interest in funding via the “Financial Assistance” section in the online admission application.

 Veterans: The Yellow Ribbon GI Education Enhancement Program is a provision of the Post-9/11 Veterans Educational Assistance Act of 2008.
 For more information about Program and Eligibility please visit the Yellow Ribbon Program website

 Recent SRS graduates have found employment in a number of security and resilience-related industries.
-Some of our alumni are now working at Boston Public Health Commission, CyberSheath Services International, LLC, Massachusetts Port Authority, Insurance Fraud Bureau of MA, Vertex, Fragomen Worldwide, Volpe Center, and the UnitedHealth Group.
+Some of our alumni are now working at Boston Public Health Commission, CyberSheath Services International, LLC, The Cadmus Group, Massachusetts Port Authority, Insurance Fraud Bureau of MA, Vertex, Fragomen Worldwide, Volpe Center, and the UnitedHealth Group.